 If you're new to winter sports, snowshoeing is a great place to start and Blandford is a fun, close-by place to try it.

 Snow willing, Cannonsburg Ski Area will be open for tubing and downhill & cross-country skiing.
-Cannonsburg Kids is a weekend learn-to ski-and-ride program for kids ages 6-12 at any ability level.
-Even if there isn’t any snow, you can explore the nighttime Glowing Forest at Cannonsburg Dec.
-17 & 18.
+Cannonsburg Kids is a weekend learn to ski and ride program for kids ages 6-12 at any ability level.

 Explore local parks and nature centers on snowshoes or cross-country skis – both are great family activities (and a great way to burn off those holiday calories).
 Fat tire biking is even more of a workout.
 And if sledding is your thing, check out the hills at Belknap Park (downtown), Mary Waters Park and Wabasis Lake Park (northeast) Richmond Park and Covell Dog Park (northwest), Cascade Township Park and Manhattan Park (southeast) and Johnson Park and Pinery Park (southwest).
 Don’t have the right gear?
 Here’s where you can rent snowshoes, skis, skates, fat tire bikes, sleds and more.

 Snow or no, a hike through the woods and meadows of Blandford Nature Center, the Calvin University Eco System Preserve and Wittenbach Wege Center for Agriscience and Environmental Education is an inspiring and invigorating way to spend a few hours.